 City staff recognized that there would be projects that could potentially be needed to be fast-tracked due to the anticipated development of the bluff site, so some broad placeholders were included in the Downtown Development CIP (page 601 attached) of the 2017 Budget to allow some flexibility in funding as projects advanced.
-With the approval of the bridge design contract, budget adjustments are now needed to reallocate funds to this project.
+With the anticipated approval of the contract amendment with Patrick Engineering, budget adjustments are needed to reallocate funds to this project.

-Therefore, we request approval to reallocate \$100,000 from Community & Economic Development Capital Projects and \$100,000 from Facilities Management Capital Projects to the Public Works Capital Projects fund.
+Therefore, we request approval to reallocate \$54,000 from Facilities Management Capital Projects fund to the Public Works Capital Projects fund.

 Thank you for your consideration of this budget adjustment.
-We will be in attendance at the Finance Committee meeting to answer any questions you may have.
+I will be in attendance at the Finance Committee meeting to answer any questions you may have.